huangyh09/brie/doc/brie_quant.rst

 This mode requires argument ``-c`` for cell features and ``--LRTindex`` for the index (zero-based) of cell features to perform likelihood ratio test.
-Again we suggest to keep the cell aggregation on each gene by ``--interceptMode gene``.
+Again we suggest keeping the cell aggregation on each gene by ``--interceptMode gene``.

 Then this mode will learn a prior from the given cell level features and perform the second round fitting with leaving one feature out each time to calculate the